Ramko9999/Ramko9999/README.md

 📫 Connect: [ramapitchala@gmail.com](mailto:ramapitchala@gmail.com) | [LinkedIn](https://www.linkedin.com/in/rama-krishna-pitchala/)

-I am a Computer Science student at the University of Minnesota Twin Cities.
+I am a new grad from the University of Minnesota Twin Cities.

 ### 🔨 Latest Activity